ycpcs/cs496-spring2014/labs/lab05b.md

 ---
 layout: default
-title: "Lab 6: RESTful Android requests"
+title: "Lab 5b: RESTful Android Requests"
 ---

 The lab activity is described in the Activity\_ section below.